-- 27.(1) Before taking any enforcement measures or commencing any enforcement proceedings under Parts XIV, XV or XVI of this Law and subject to subsection (2), the tax administrator must issue a Tax Arrears Certificate and deliver it to every person named on the tax roll in respect of that property. - (2) A Tax Arrears Certificate must not be issued for at least six (6) months after the day on which the taxes became due.
+- 27.(1) Before taking any enforcement measures or commencing any enforcement proceedings under Parts XIV, XV, XVI and XVII and subject to subsection (2), the tax administrator must issue a Tax Arrears Certificate and deliver it to every person named on the tax roll in respect of that property. - (2) A Tax Arrears Certificate must not be issued for at least six (6) months after the day on which the taxes became due.